jammsen/docker-palworld-dedicated-server/README.md

         published: 8211 # Gamerserver port on your host
         protocol: udp
         mode: host
+      - target: 27015 # Query port inside of the container
+        published: 27015 # Query port on your host
+        protocol: udp
+        mode: host
       - target: 25575 # RCON port inside of the container
         published: 25575 # RCON port on your host
         protocol: tcp